digitoimistodude/air-blocks-buildtool/README.md

 </section>
 ```

-To build the blocks, run `bunx airblocks build` in the theme directory.
+To build the blocks, run `bun /path/to/repository build` in the theme directory.

 ## .blocktoolrc.json configuration file